10 Ancient Celtic Symbols Explained

 Brigid’s Cross is thought to keep evil, fire, and hunger from the homes where it is displayed.

-According to ancient Irish traditions, the spiral of the Brigid cross invokes the North Star and the pattern that the Big Dipper makes in the sky over the course of a year.
+According to ancient Irish traditions, the spiral of the Brigid cross invokes the North Star and the pattern that the Big Dipper makes in the sky over a year.
 As the night sky turns around the North Star, the Big Dipper turns through the seasonal year like the hand of a clock.

 2. The Claddagh: An Ancient Irish Love Symbol

-claddagh ring
+Claddagh ring

 3. Shamrock: National Flower Of Ireland

 It is a national flower of Ireland that has had significance in the country since the days of the Druids.
-Legend tells that St. Patrick used the shamrock’s three leaves to help explain the Holy Trinity to the pagans during his mission to bring Christianity to Ireland.
+Legend says that St. Patrick used the shamrock's three leaves to help explain the Holy Trinity to the pagans during his mission to bring Christianity to Ireland.

 4. The Harp: Symbol Of Immortality Of The Soul